Brand Name Levemir Common Name insulin detemir

 Insulin is a naturally occurring hormone made by the pancreas that helps our body use or store the glucose (sugar) it gets from food.
 For people with diabetes, either the pancreas does not make enough insulin to meet the body's requirements or the body cannot properly use the insulin that is made.
 As a result, glucose cannot be used or stored properly and accumulates in the bloodstream.

-Insulin injected under the skin helps to lower blood glucose levels.
+Insulin injected subcutaneously (under the skin) helps to lower blood glucose levels.
 Insulin detemir is used to treat adults and children over 2 years of age with type 1 diabetes mellitus who require a long-acting insulin.
-It is also used to treat adults with type 2 diabetes mellitus who require a long-acting insulin.
+It is also used alone and in combination with other medications, to treat adults with type 2 diabetes mellitus who require a long-acting insulin.

 There are many different types of insulin and they are absorbed at different rates and work for varying periods of time.
 Insulin detemir is an extended, long-acting insulin.
 It begins to work a few hours after injection, and the effects last up to 24 hours.
 After injection, insulin detemir is released slowly and constantly into the bloodstream.